AdobeDocs/media-analytics.en/help/reporting/dimensions/chapter-offset.md

 >[!ENDSHADEBOX]

 The **Chapter offset** dimension reports the offset of each chapter inside the content, measured in seconds from the start.
-In Adobe Analytics it is available through two approaches: a classification of the [Chapter](chapter.md) dimension, or an eVar populated using a processing rule.

 ## How this dimension is populated